isomerpages/moe-edgefieldpri/_co-curricular-activities/Clubs & Societies/Ceramics Club.md

 <tbody>
   <tr>
     <td class="tg-dafn">Experiences</td>
     <td class="tg-u05r">CCA members will master the 4 different techniques during the year:<br>1.
 Coiling<br>2.
 Pinching<br>3.
 Slabbing<br>4.
 Hollowing<br><br>Members will get to know the different types of clay and have fun exploring their creativity in clay modelling.
-They will practise on simple clay structure moulding to express their creativity, exposed to basic theory of glazing and applications.
+They will practise on simple clay structure moulding to express their creativity and be exposed to basic theory of glazing and applications.
 Other than getting a chance to create multi-functional ceramic pieces, members will get a chance to choose from the myriad of glazes to glaze their works and to take them home after firing.<br></td>
   </tr>
   <tr>
     <td class="tg-dafn">Developing our students</td>